-In addition to its SPA status, parts of the Exe Estuary are also designated and subject to agreements under other conservation legislation and agreements (eg. SSSIs notified under the Wildlife and Countryside Act 1981 as amended 1985, and as a Ramsar Site under the Ramsar convention on Wetlands of International Importance).
+In addition to its SPA status, parts of the Duddon Estuary are also designated and subject to agreements under other conservation legislation (e.g. SSSIs notified under the Wildlife and Countryside Act 1981 as amended 1985).
 The obligations of relevant authorities and other organisations under such designations are not affected by the advice contained in this document.